cimentadaj/ml_socsci/03_trees.md

 The tree was reduced considerably now.
 There are fewer **leaf nodes** and all nodes have a greater sample size than before.

 You might be wondering: what should the minimum sample size be?
 There is no easy answer for this.
 The rule of thumb should be relative to your data and research question.
 In particular, the identification of small nodes should be analyzed with care.
-Perhaps there **is** a group of outliers that consitute a node and it's not a problem of statistical noise.
+Perhaps there **is** a group of outliers that constitute a node and it's not a problem of statistical noise.
 By increasing the minimum sample size for each node you would be destroying that statistical finding.

 For example, suppose we are studying welfare social expenditure as the dependent variable and then we had other independent variables, among which are country names.
 Scandinavian countries might group pretty well into a solitary node because they are super powers in welfare spending (these are Denmark, Norway, Sweden and Finland).
 If we increased the minimum sample size to $10$, we might group them with Germany and France, which are completely different in substantive terms.
 The best rule of thumb I can recommend is no other than to study your problem at hand with great care and make decisions accordingly.
 It might make sense to increase the sample or it might not depending on the research question, the sample size, whether you're exploring the data or whether you're interested in predicting on new data.